Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Nesbitt, Jeffrey S. "The American Spaceport and the Power of Cultural Imaginaries."

-Next, identify the publication information.
-This includes the title of the journal; the volume, issue, and page numbers; and the year of publication.
-The issue may be referred to as the number.
+The retrieval information needed to cite a journal article includes the title of the journal; the volume, issue, and page numbers; and the year of publication.
+The issue is sometimes referred to as the number.
 This information can be located most easily on the database record.
-In this example, all the publication information is located in the Source line.
+In this example, all the retrieval information is located in the Source area.

-Type the journal title, in italics, capitalizing all major words, the volume, a comma, the number or issue after the abbreviation no., the date in parentheses, a colon, and then the page range of the article.
+Type the journal title, in italics, capitalizing all major words, the volume number, a comma, the issue number after the abbreviation no., the date in parentheses, a colon, and then the page range of the article.
 End with a period.

 Bibliography Example: